-Anastos' first season behind the bench (2011-12) featured an experience-laden team with nine seniors and 14 upperclassmen overall.
-The team finished with a 19-16-4 overall record, a fifth-place finish in the regular-season CCHA standings, and an at-large bid to the NCAA Tournament.
-Competing with the second-most difficult schedule in the country, the Spartans received the at-large NCAA berth, its first trip to the national tournament since 2008.
+Anastos' first season as head coach (2011-12) featured an experience-laden team with nine seniors and 14 upperclassmen overall.
+The team compiled a 19-16-4 overall record, a fifth-place finish in the regular-season CCHA standings, and earned an at-large bid to the NCAA Tournament.
+Competing with the second-most difficult schedule in the country, the Spartans received the at-large NCAA berth, its first trip to the national tournament since 2008 and 27th overall.
 Junior and two-time captain Torey Krug led the team with a standout individual effort, earning CCHA Player of the Year, Defensive Defenseman of the Year, and First Team All-CCHA honors.
-He was also a First Team All-America pick as well as one of ten finalists for the Hobey Baker Memorial Award.
-Krug opted to forego his senior season in Green and White, signing with the Boston Bruins and playing in a pair of regular-season games for the NHL club that spring.
+He was also a First Team All-America pick as well as one of 10 finalists for the Hobey Baker Memorial Award.
+Krug opted to forego his senior season in Green and White, signing with the Boston Bruins and played in a pair of regular-season games for the NHL club that spring.

 Anastos, who was honored as MSU's "Distinguished Spartan" by the hockey program in 2004, both played and coached at his alma mater before stepping into an administrative role.
 He was a four-year letterwinner at Michigan State (1981-85) for former coach Ron Mason, and received his bachelor's degree in construction management in 1987.
 He was in the first class of Michigan State players to skate exclusively in the CCHA after MSU left the WCHA as he helped the Spartans to three Great Lakes Invitational titles, a regular-season CCHA Championship in 1985, and four consecutive CCHA Tournament titles.
 His Spartan teams made four NCAA Tournament appearances, finishing fourth in the country in 1984 and losing a heartbreaking quarterfinal series to Providence in 1985.
 As a senior, he earned second-team all-conference honors and was named to the all-tournament teams at the CCHA Tournament and Great Lakes Invitational.
 In his career, Anastos skated in 151 games, scored 70 goals and recorded 73 assists for 153 points, and amassed 102 penalty minutes.
 He still holds the MSU record for short-handed goals in a season (7, scored in 1983-84), and ranks in a tie for fourth in the MSU annals with 10 career short-handed markers.

 In the fall of 1990, Anastos returned to his alma mater as an assistant coach under Ron Mason for two years.
-Those two teams went a combined 43-28-13, and in 1991-92, advanced to the Frozen Four, losing to eventual National Champion Lake Superior State, which was coached by current Notre Dame coach Jeff Jackson.
+Those two teams went a combined 43-28-13, and in 1991-92, advanced to the Frozen Four.

 Anastos' commitment to growing the sport has resulted in an annual statewide celebration known as "Hockey Day in Michigan" The grass roots initiative, which includes the live broadcast of two CCHA games on FOX Sports Detroit, has been successfully imitated by USA Hockey to encourage fans, players, coaches and officials to unite in their passion for their sport and help introduce others to the game.